Donkey Kong Bananza: Release

-Marketing and release
+Marketing

-Nintendo announced Donkey Kong Bananza via a trailer as the finale of a Switch 2-focused Nintendo Direct presentation on April 2, 2025, before allowing journalists in New York City to play a 20-minute demo.
-Journalists considered the announcement a surprise; Game Informer wrote that many expected a 3D Super Mario announcement instead.
-Radio Times wrote that Bananza came amidst a broader effort by Nintendo to reestablish Donkey Kong as a major franchise, alongside Donkey Kong's role in The Super Mario Bros.
-Movie, a themed area at Super Nintendo World, and a reported film adaptation with Universal Pictures.
+Nintendo announced Bananza via a trailer as the finale of a Switch 2-focused Nintendo Direct presentation on April 2, 2025, before allowing journalists in New York City to play a 20-minute demo.
+Journalists were surprised by the announcement; Game Informer wrote that many expected a 3D Super Mario announcement instead.
+It became highly anticipated as the Switch 2's second major exclusive, following Mario Kart World.

 Bananzas marketing campaign included Nintendo Treehouse streams, the Nintendo Today! app, a dedicated Nintendo Direct presentation, live-action television advertisements, and events in live service games such as Super Mario Run (2016) and Tetris 99 (2019).
 Bananza was playable at the Nintendo Switch 2 Experience events, held worldwide between April and June.
 Nintendo distributed playable ten-minute demos for Switch 2 kiosks in Walmart and Target stores in the US in June, and hosted demo events for shoppers at EB Games and Costco stores in Canada between July 18 and 20.

-Nintendo released Bananza on July 17, 2025, although copies had circulated by July 14.
-It was the first original Donkey Kong game since Tropical Freeze.
 In Japan, Nintendo accompanied the release with merchandise including keychains and plushes.
 Nintendo released an Amiibo figure of Donkey Kong and Pauline to coincide with Bananza; it also restocked Diddy Kong and K. Rool figures, which had been out of print for several years.

 Nintendo excluded K. Rool from marketing materials, leading to speculation and debate among fans as to whether he would appear.
-A popular theory suggested that Void Kong was K. Rool in disguise, which GamesRadar+ wrote dominated discussion on the Donkey Kong Subreddit.
+A popular theory suggested that Void Kong was K. Rool in disguise.
 GamesRadar+ said K. Rool appearing seemed natural given his long absence from Donkey Kong games and the positive response to his appearance in Super Smash Bros.
 Ultimate (2018).
-Although K. Rool does appear in Bananza, TheGamer wrote many of the theories were incorrect, as K. Rool does not have any relationship with Void Kong aside from a brief encounter.
+Nintendo began featuring K. Rool in marketing materials in December 2025.